quaderno/quaderno-woocommerce/readme.txt

 * New: Support WordPress 5.4

 = 1.21.6 – March 30, 2020 =
-* Improvement: Identify payments via PayPal Express
+* Update: Identify payments via PayPal Express

 = 1.21.5 – March 19, 2020 =
 * New: Allow users to remove actions from invoice, credit, and order managers.